 Given the changing nature of healthcare as a result of the human genome project and subsequent scientific advances, a number of essential genetic and genomic competencies for nurses have been established.

-- N294A Introduction to Human Genomics (3 units, Winter)
+- N294A Introduction to Human Genomics (2 units, Fall)

-- N294B Medical Genetics for Nursing (3 units, Spring)
+- N294B Implications of Genomics for Nursing Practice (2 units, Winter)

 - 414.27A Genomics Clinical Practicum (1 – 3 units, Varies)